VuframeLab/PanicAR/README.txt

 ========================
 1.03b
 fix: validateAPIKey: unrecognized selector sent to class
+fix: authorizationStatus is asked in 4.2 and later

 1.02b
 fix: exception thrown in simulator and crashes on pre-iOS-4.0 devices (cf. Issues)